byalextran/alextran-org/src/posts/2017/07/bible-rut/index.md

 But many years later, I get the underlying principle.
 Sometimes you just need to shift things up when you’re in a dry season.

 To maximize the Word’s impact on our lives, we need a consistent habit.
-But to keep that habit from going stale, we need to vary our approach so our reading remains fresh.
+To keep that habit from going stale, be disciplined in your Bible-reading but keep things fresh by varying your approach.

 So here are some different ideas to try if you find yourself in a Bible-reading rut.

-\[click\_to\_tweet tweet=”Be disciplined in your Bible-reading but keep things fresh by varying your approach.” quote=”Be disciplined in your Bible-reading but keep things fresh by varying your approach.” theme=””\]

 ## Do the opposite of what you’re used to.